ThomasJBlack/Emsi-Assessment-project-Occupation-Overview-App-react-typescript-/README.md

 ### `npm install`

-### `npm i --save-dev @types/styled-components` this will resolve a typescript error when attempting to run the app

 ### `npm start`

+If there is a dependency error its because my chart library requires an older version.
+To resolve that run `npm i --save-dev @types/styled-components` and then `npm start`.
+Hopefully this will not be necesary.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.